The aim of Animal Krackers is to find permanent, loving homes for all our animals.

 - It’s a good idea to register your new cat with your vet – we recommend Vets4Pets at Broadway (0191 5252090) or Fulwell (phone 0191 5487200) who run a great value vaccinations for life scheme.

-- Insurance is essential so that you aren’t faced with any difficult decisions should the worst happen.
+- There is no NHS for pets and we recommend you take out pet insurance so that you aren’t faced with any difficult decisions should the worst happen.

 - Cat toys and cat play furniture are all useful things to have as long as you realise that the cat may completely ignore them, just as they may ignore the lovely expensive cat bed you bought in favour of the cardboard box in the corner.
 Do have at least one reasonably sized scratching post.
 Cat tunnels are great fun for them too.

 Once you’ve taken the cat home they are yours.
-However if you ever need help or advice, we are just a phone call or email away, or if you’d just like to tell us how happy you all are.
+However if you ever need help or advice, we are just a email, message or phone call away, or if you’d just like to tell us how happy you all are.
 We like that.

-If, for whatever reason, you decide at some point you can’t keep the cat, please let us know and we’ll take it back – just try and give us at least a week’s notice.
+If, for whatever reason, you decide at some point you can’t keep the cat, please let us know and we’ll take it back – places are rarely available immediately, so please be patient.

 Rehoming policy for rabbits & guinea pigs